binary-pumpkin/schoolsources/Games/Game Websites/README.md

-Here are some websites were you can play games
+# Here are some websites were you can play games

+[Homework studies](https://sites.google.com/view/homework-studies) - Good game website for school.